paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

     something I've been struggling to do as I examine even just the perfgropus supplied by likwid (which is a small subset of the total number of performance counters supplied by intel)
+- as the number of things we want to measure grows, would it make sense to use the likwid stethoscope mode?
+  - but I know the execution loads can change throughout the execution of a program....
+Perhaps it makes sense to do many short stethoscope measurements across execution?
+  - right now we're only showing the average state across entire execution anyways
+  - this could make a pretty animation

 ## Accomplishments
 - Finished restructuring performance_monitor